golang-leipzig/golang-leipzig.github.io/content/posts/meetup-42-invitation.md

 meetup at their Leipzig office, located at [Tröndlinring 3, 04105 Leipzig](https://maps.app.goo.gl/hWKDzUNSYuHcRCew6).
 CHECK24 has a diverse tech stack that includes a growing number of Go projects.

-We will have a presentation about [SIMD](http://ftp.cvut.cz/kernel/people/geoff/cell/ps3-linux-docs/CellProgrammingTutorial/BasicsOfSIMDProgramming.html) and [Go](https://github.com/alivanz/go-simd), by Patrick Vahl.
+We will have two presentations: one about [SIMD](http://ftp.cvut.cz/kernel/people/geoff/cell/ps3-linux-docs/CellProgrammingTutorial/BasicsOfSIMDProgramming.html) and [Go](https://github.com/alivanz/go-simd), by Patrick Vahl and one about the 1BRC ([1 Billion Row Challange](https://1brc.dev/)) and Go performance tips by [Martin Czygan](https://www.linkedin.com/in/martin-czygan-58348842/).

 We'll meet: